sigurdstorve/OpenBCSim/README.md

 - GPU implementation (using NVIDIA CUDA)
 - Python interface using Boost.Python and numpy-boost
 - Qt5-based interactive GUI front-end
-- Output data type can be radiofrequency (RF) or envelope-detected RF
+- The output data type is complex demodulated IQ data (w/optional radial decimation)
 - Cross-platform code.
 Successfully built on Linux (Ubuntu 15.04) and Windows 7

 This code is still experimental.
 More documentation, examples, and instructions on how to compile the code will be added soon.